 In Astana, Muslim prisoner of conscience Satymzhan Bagytzhanuli Azatov (born 17 September 1989) remains in the city's KNB secret police Investigation Prison.
-Astana KNB opened a criminal case against him in late December 2016 under Article 174, Part 1 ("Incitement of social, national, clan, racial, or religious hatred or discord").
+Astana KNB opened a criminal case against him in late December 2016 under Article 174, Part 1 ("Incitement of social, national, clan, racial, or religious discord").
 He had met with other Muslims in Astana without state permission.
 Arrested on 4 January 2017, he remains under investigation (see F18News 6 February 2017 http://www.forum18.org/

 Astana's Saryarka Court No. 2 first put Azatov in two-months' pre-trial detention on 6 January.
 On 27 February, Judge Elizaveta Atchibayeva at the same Court extended this pre-trial detention for a further two months, until 4 May (see F18News 7 March 2017 http://www.forum18.org/

 KNB secret police investigator Senior Lieutenant Nurlan Belesov is investigating the case against Azatov.
 His telephones went unanswered each time Forum 18 called on 18 April.